KHS-cpu/php-mysql/README.md

 `kubectl apply -f mysql-service.yaml`

-## You can check the below command if the httpd container is accessing the mysql server.
+## You can check the below command if the nginx container is accessing the mysql server.

-`kubectl exec -it lamp-wp-57865dd75b-dm7wx -c httpd-php-container -- curl http://localhost:80`
+`kubectl exec -it lemp-wp-785f475f98-k7nj8 -c nginx-php-container -- curl http://localhost:80`

 ## You can also check from the browser using the external-IP of lamp-service.

 `http://<External-IP>/index.php`

+## You can also use Apache + mysql (httpd) you can use to store secret data as database inside and all the secrets must be written inside one secret file.